WICG/digital-goods/explainer.md

 ### Checking existing purchases

 The `listPurchases` method allows a client to get a list of items that are currently owned or purchased by the user.
-This may be necessary to check for entitlements (eg. whether a subscription, promotional code, or premium upgrade is active) or to recover from flaky network issues during a purchase (eg. item is purchased but not yet acknowledged).
+This may be necessary to check for entitlements (eg. whether a subscription, promotional code, or permanent upgrade is active) or to recover from flaky network issues during a purchase (e.g. item is purchased but not yet acknowledged).

 ```js